VincentToups/datascience-book/chapter1/class_part.md

 Here is how this works:

-1. if you answer the question you get your participation point, regardless of how you answer the question.
+1. If you answer the question you get your participation point, regardless of how you answer the question.
 So basically if you are here and you utter something you get your point.
 2. Answers will be given a number of stars or an emoji.
 One star is the default for any answer and meets your basic participation requirements.
 But any number of stars in addition to that can negate a missed day of class or a failure to answer.
-But emoji negate stars.
+But emojis negate stars.

 The basic idea is thus: if I call on you, do your best to answer the question or provide a strategy for how you would answer the question if you weren't on